xpcoffee/nvim-markdown-adaptor/README.md

 > [!caution]
 > This repo is real-buggy, and not yet ready for public-consumption.
 Use at your own risk.

+> [!note]
+> This repo is open to pull requests, if you want to contribute.
+Review time can take 2-3 days.

 ## ⛰️ Goals (as of 2024-08)

 - What: be able to sync a markdown file to/from a target, initially google-docs.